 Why You Need an Immigration Attorney for Your Criminal Case

-It is common for an immigrant to hire a criminal defense attorney-whose
+It is common for an immigrant to hire a criminal defense attorney - whose

-a very misguided decision about your case.
+decision about your case.

 Most criminal defense attorneys simply do not know the complexities of

 immigration law, and only an attorney who actually focuses his practice

 on criminal and immigration law can determine whether or not a certain